-- 4. Place cover on canner, aligning the V mark on the cover with the ∧ mark (Fig. P) on the body handle.
-Press down on the cover handles to compress the sealing ring and turn the cover in the direction indicated to close (clockwise) until cover handles are above body handles.
-Do not rotate the cover beyond this point. - 5.
-Place pressure regulator on vent pipe.
-Using a high heat setting on your stove, heat the canner until the pressure regulator begins to rock. - 6.
+- 6. Place pressure regulator on vent pipe.
+Using a high setting, heat the canner until the pressure regulator begins to rock. - 7.
 Cooking time begins when the pressure gauge registers 15 pounds pressure.
 Adjust heat to maintain 15 pounds pressure on the pressure dial gauge to prevent excess steam from escaping.
-If the pressure regulator begins to rock before 15 pounds pressure is reached on the pressure dial gauge, lower heat to maintain a slow, steady rocking motion of the pressure regulator and cook at this pressure. - 7.
+(If the pressure regulator begins to rock before 15 pounds pressure is reached on the pressure dial gauge, lower heat to maintain a slow, steady rocking motion of the pressure regulator and cook at this pressure.)
+To watch a video, visit www.GoPresto.com/ppc/rocking. - 8.
 Cook for the length of time specified in the recipe or cooking chart.
-When the cooking time is complete, turn off the gas burner or remove the canner from the electric burner.
-NOTICE: Lift the pressure canner to remove it from the burner.
-Sliding cookware can leave scratches on the stovetop. - 8.
+When cooking time is completed, turn off gas burner or remove canner from electric burner.
+NOTICE: Lift pressure canner to remove it from burner.
+Sliding cookware can leave scratches on stovetop. - 9.
 Reduce pressure according to recipe.

-If the recipe states "let pressure drop of its own accord," set the canner aside to cool until pressure is completely reduced.

-If the recipe states "cool canner at once," cool the pressure canner under a running water faucet or pour cold water over it.
+If the recipe states "let pressure drop of its own accord," set the canner aside to cool until pressure is completely reduced. - If the recipe states "cool canner at once," cool the pressure canner under a running water faucet or pour cold water over it.